jepstein-eagle/adaptable/packages/adaptable-ng-aggrid/README.md

 **If using any ag-Grid Enterprise modules, please make sure you have a valid ag-Grid licence**

 #### Enterprise Modules Example
-To add an ag-Grid Enterprise you need to do the following 3 steps (using Menus and RangeSelection as an example):
+To add an ag-Grid Enterprise follow these 3 steps (using Menus and RangeSelection as an example):

 1. Install the modules in npm: